bcgsc/tigmint/README.md

 tigmint-make tigmint-long draft=myassembly reads=myreads span=auto G=gsize dist=auto
 ```

 - `minimap2 map-ont` is used to align long reads from the Oxford Nanopore Technologies (ONT) platform, which is the default input for Tigmint.
-To use PacBio long reads specify the parameter `longmap=pb`
+To use PacBio long reads specify the parameter `longmap=pb`.
+The former calls `minimap2 -ax map-ont-ax map-ont` while the latter results in `minimap2 -ax map-pb` calling instead.

 # Note

 + `tigmint-make` is a Makefile script, and so any `make` options may also be used with `tigmint-make`, such as `-n` (`--dry-run`).
-+ The file extension of the assembly must be `.fa` and the reads `.fq.gz` (or `.fa.gz` for long reads), and the extension is not included in the parameters `draft` and `reads`.
++ The file extension of the assembly must be `.fa` and the reads `.fq.gz` (or `.fa.gz` for long reads), and the extension may NOT be included in the parameters `draft` and `reads` on the command line (otherwise you will get an error).
 These specific file name requirements result from implementing the pipeline in GNU Make.
 + The minimum spanning molecules parameter (`span`) for `tigmint-cut` is heavily dependent on the sequence coverage of the linked or long reads provided.
 When running Tigmint with long reads, use `span=auto` and set `G` to your assembly organism's haploid genome size for this parameter to be calculated automatically, or explicitly set `span` to a specific number if you are interested in adjusting it.
 See [Tips](#Tips) for more details.
 + For `tigmint-long`, the maximum distance between reads threshold should be calculated automatically based on the read length distribution.
 This can be done by setting the parameter `dist=auto`.